 - Difficulty: 5/10.
 Some ribbons to guide you.
 A couple of early exits.
 If doing it completely you will need to navigate through the bushes to arrive at a “civilized” path.

 - If you are only interested in seeing the infinity pool you can just walk on concrete and steps without doing the stream.
 Although the stream is the fun.
-Before you could be alone in the pool, overcrowded and no swimming allowed in anymore.
+Before you could be alone in the pool, overcrowded for a while and no swimming allowed in anymore therefore.

 - The map